afpa-stbrieuc/silex-angular-bootstrap/README.md

 Sample init TODO project, built with:
   - PHP Silex as the backend. ( use routing with yml config files )
   - AngularJs. for client side
-  - Sqlite for the database.
+  - Mongodb for the database.
   - Grunt for livereloading, build and tests tasks
   - Travis configuration for continuous integration